luthfifr/splitViewController/README.md

 # splitViewController
 This repo is an example of how to use SplitViewController in both iPhone and iPad.
-It simulates a note taking app using NSUserDefaults to store data locally.
+It simulates a note taking app using NSUserDefaults to store data locally, and then I updated it into CoreData.

 # tableView_multiSection_dynamicData
 This repo is an example of how to group data acquired from server, to be showed in UITableView.